 Tip 9: Keep an eye for the little, unexpected moments

 Unexpected moments are always the most fantastic in photography.
 At the wedding, brides love it when you photograph her sharing special moments with her parents or husband.
 Capture those moments when she smiles or walks like a model.
 Capture that moment when her nephews are dancing secretly or that moment when the kids are replicating the bride’s part.

 Tip 10: Avoid shooting when people are eating

 Don’t take pictures of people eating.
 They look awkward and no one will ever thank you for it.
 You can take some nice shots of the food, snacks refreshments but pause when they start eating.
 Save the memory here, you can even park your camera and enjoy the food as you wait for the speeches which provide good opportunities for nice shots.

 The white dress is one of the most important aspects and one that gives photographers a headache!
 Why so?
 Overexposing it turns it into a uniform mass of bright white with no pattern or detail, underexposing it makes it look grubby.
 Setting a good positive exposure helps reduce noise and capture every detail.

 As a professional, it is your duty to ensure that the photograph is as stunning as possible.
 You should always identify a clean background that will be impactful on the photo.
 A dirty background can make a huge difference to a shot and make it less appealing.

 Mistake 3: Forgetting a shot

 One of the key reasons that the couple chose you is because they trust in you, or your reputation led them to you.
-It’s, therefore, imperative that you capture all the details and go an extra mile.
-Capture the ring, speak to them first and gather a list of guests to be photographed etc.
+It’s, therefore, imperative that you capture all the details and go the extra mile.
+Capture the ring, speak to them first and gather a list of guests to be photographed, etc.